mvs-develop/dev.bitshares.works/docs/bts_guide/accounts/bts_multi-sign.rst

 Authorities
 -----------------

-In BitShares an *authority* consists of one or many entities that authorize an action, such as transfers or trades.
+In DNA an *authority* consists of one or many entities that authorize an action, such as transfers or trades.

 - An authority consists of one or several pairs of an account name with a *weight*.